wijdane8/PIXELLENCE/README.md

 ## 🌟 Features

+- User registration and login
+- Upload and manage photo galleries
+- Browse and search photos by categories or tags
+- Like and comment on photos
 - Responsive UI for mobile and desktop
+- User profile management

 ---

 ## 🧰 Tech Stack

 - Frontend: JavaScript, HTML5, CSS3
 - Backend: Node.js
+- Database: -
+- Authentication: -
 - UI Framework: Bootstrap

 ---